 During Lent, we traditionally turn our hearts and minds to the suffering of Christ, as well as the fundamentally broken relationship between humanity and God that necessitated his sacrifice.
 Usually this comes in the form of fasting, abstaining from indulgence or, in some cases, a meditative consideration of Christ’s life and our own sinful nature.

-Fortunately, we don’t have to go through this journey alone.
 There are many great examples of art that reflect the themes of sin, redemption, and renewal we experience during the Lenten season.
-Here five films to consider in that light.
+Alongside your liturgical practices, here are five movies for Lent you may want to consider watching.

 Ash Wednesday reminds us that the fallen nature of humanity is both spiritual and physical.
 “For dust you are and to dust you will return” might as well be the tagline for Annihilation, which uses its science-fiction plot to explore subjects of death, self-destruction, and a changing of states.